 Being overweight can have serious health consequences for children and adults.
 In fact about 1 in 3 American kids/teens are overweight or obese and 2 in 3 American adults are overweight or obese.

 Memorial Healthcare and other Shiawassee County-based health and human service agencies have collaborated to provide you with this single resource for information about how to keep your family active and healthy at all stages of development.

-During the past 20 years there has been a significant increase in obesity in the United States with all states, including Michigan, experiencing a dramatic increase in the prevalence of adult obesity from 1985 to 2009 (Centers for Disease Control).
+During the past 25 years there has been a significant increase in obesity in the United States with all states, including Michigan, experiencing a dramatic increase in the prevalence of adult obesity from 1999 to 2014.

-According to the Michigan Department of Community Health, between the years 2005 to 2007, 25.9% of adults in Shiawassee County were overweight.
-By 2008, 30.1% of Shiawassee County adults had a Body Mass Index (BMI) of 30 or higher, which places an individual at significantly higher risk of developing diseases such as high cholesterol, high blood pressure, diabetes and other heart-related diseases.
+According to the Shiawassee County Community Health Status Assessment in 2016, 34% of adults in Shiawassee County were overweight.
+41% of Shiawassee County adults were obese, which means they have a Body Mass Index (BMI) of 30 or higher.
+Being obese places an individual at significantly higher risk of developing diseases such as high cholesterol, high blood pressure, diabetes and other heart-related illnesses.